 Breaking Down The Causes of Alzheimer’s Disease

 People with Alzheimer’s disease can only improve their quality of life with assisted methods as there is no cure yet.
 The origin of the ailment also still remains a mystery and medical researchers have tried to break down the likely causes of Alzheimer’s.
 The disease progresses over a period of time with the possibility that it develops silently without displaying any of the symptoms for a long time.
 Plaque-buildup in the brain has been seen across Alzheimer’s patients.
-The brain’s neurons, which are responsible for sending messages to and from the brain, start dying with excess plaque.
+The brain’s neurons, which are responsible for sending messages to and from the brain, start dying with the excess plaque.
 The severity of the disease depends on the level of damage to the neurons.
 The exact trigger for neuron damage is unidentified but there are factors that contribute to the same.
 We can take a look at the potential causes of Alzheimer’s disease below.
 We go the extent of suggesting some effective tips to lose weight without exercise as Alzheimer’s affected individuals can’t undertake any physical activity as such.

 Almost all Alzheimer’s sufferers belong to the senior category of people who are aged above sixty-five.
 It is rare for someone below the age of fifty to develop this disease.
 It should be noted that Alzheimer’s is not a natural ailment that comes with aging as not all senior people share this condition.
 Age related changes to the brain and other physical functions can contribute to the illness and not be classified as the cause.
 As a person ages, the risk of developing Alzheimer’s type of Dementia is also higher.
 Alzheimer’s that occurs in senior adults is referred to as late onset of the disease.
 Early onset is when the patients below the age of fifty start showing the symptoms of the disease.
 Age related memory loss is common but with Alzheimer’s problem becomes more severe.
 At the earliest signs, it is best to receive a proper diagnosis so that the disease progression can be slowed.
 Stress not only affects the mental capabilities but also lead to other physical conditions. such as high diastolic blood pressure are also seen in many people who are plagued with stress.
 The key to avoiding stress at all times lies in not biting off more than you can chew.
 Only perform the activities that don’t overwhelm you.